A Vidi Case Study

 • Strengthened its position as the cultural heartbeat of Orlando Magic fandom

-For Vidi, SMS is more than a sports project—it’s a contribution to the city’s cultural fabric.
-As the Magic look toward their brightest chapter in a decade, SMS is building the new age of fandom connection.
+As the Magic look toward their brightest chapter in a decade, The Sixth Man Show is building the new age of fandom connection.
 And Vidi is proud to have tapped into that story.